-Tense calm, cease-fire follows another Hamas-Israel flare-up
+Violence erupts amid Gaza cease-fire, 2 Palestinians killed

 Israel has also been battling almost daily airborne arson attacks from Gaza caused by kites and balloons rigged with incendiary devices flown across the border that have sparked large fires that destroyed forests, burned crops and killed wildlife and livestock.

-Over the past four months, 163 Palestinians have been killed by Israeli fire, including at least 120 protesters, according to the Gaza Health Ministry and a local rights group.
+Over the past four months, 164 Palestinians have been killed by Israeli fire, including at least 121 protesters and three medics according to the Hamas run Gaza Health Ministry and a local rights group.
 An Israeli soldier was killed by a Gaza sniper during this same period.

 Israel says it is defending its border and accuses Hamas, a group sworn to its destruction, of using the protests as cover for attempts to breach the border fence and attack civilians and soldiers.
 Palestinians have thrown explosive devices and opened fire at forces along the border in numerous instances over the past few months, the military says.
 But the high casualty rate among mainly unarmed protesters has drawn international criticism.